-Parameter Description Device role The current role of the device in the mesh network.
-Status The current status of the mesh network.
-Enabled: The mesh network is enabled and configured.
+Parameter Description The current status of the mesh network.
+Status Enabled: The mesh network is enabled and configured.
 Waiting: Establishing connection and exchanging parameters between the main and subordinate devices.
 Disabled: The mesh network is disabled.
 Device name The name of the device for easier identification.
 You can specify any name.
 Backhaul band The band in which the mesh network operates.
 Select one of the bands (2.4GHz or 5GHz) for all devices of the configured network.

-To configure DIR-822 as the main or subordinate device of the mesh network, go to the Setup Wizard section (see the Setup Wizard section, page 45), from the Connection method list, select the EasyMesh value.
-Then from the Device role list, select the required value.
+To configure DIR-822 as the main or subordinate device of the mesh network, go to the Setup Wizard section (see the Initial Configuration Wizard section, page 44), from the Connection method list, select the EasyMesh value.
+Then from the Device Role list, select the required value.